Slaedr/TaDGENS/Readme.md

 --------
 A CMake build system is used.
 GCC g++ is the compiler regularly built against, but clang++ is theoretically supported as well.

+For compiling, the variable "EIGEN_DIR" has to be set to the root directory of Eigen 3 library (version 3.3.3 is used in testing).
+Either set the environment variable, or pass it to make as "EIGEN_DIR=/path/to/eigen-3.3.3" and to cmake as "-DEIGEN\_DIR=/path/to/eigen-3.3.3".

 Running
 -------
 The executables should be called with the path to a control file as input.
 Note that in control files, the locations of mesh files and output files should be relative to the directory from which the executable is called.